 Home remedies are often perceived as being safe, but gasoline or diesel oil, chlorine bleach, ammonia, drain cleaners, salt, and acids are dangerous to pets, children, plants and livestock.

 Runoff from these products also can contaminate water.
 It is illegal to use any of these substances, including bleach, to control pests.

-- Raise the part of the body where you the fire ant bit you to reduce swelling.
+• Raise the part of the body where the fire ant bit you to reduce swelling.

-See a doctor right away if a fire ant’s bite triggers symptoms of a severe allergic reaction, such as chest pain, nausea, severe sweating, loss of breath, serious swelling, slurred speech, hives, diarrhea, swelling in tongue or throat, or dizziness.
+See a doctor right away if fire ant bites trigger symptoms of a severe allergic reaction, such as chest pain, nausea, severe sweating, loss of breath, serious swelling, slurred speech, hives, diarrhea, swelling in tongue or throat, or dizziness.